camunda/camunda/docs/src/appendix/gateway-health-probes.md

 The following health indicators are enabled by default
 * Gateway Started - checks whether the Gateway is running (i.e. not currently starting and not yet shut down)
+* Gateway Responsive - checks whether the Gateway can handle a request within a given timeout
 * Gateway Cluster Awareness - checks whether the Gateway is aware of other nodes in the cluster
 * Gateway Partition Leader Awareness - checks whether the Gateway is aware of partition leaders in the cluster
 * Disk Space - checks that the free disk space is greater than 10 MB